PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 \subsubsection{Training Protocols and Hyperparameters}

-For each task (e.g., segmentation and classification), we initialize the first layer in each network with 16 feature maps and use the Adam optimizer \cite{adam}.
-The initial learning rate is set to 0.001 and, once learning stagnates, is reduced by a factor of two.
-Training for the NFBS and BraTS data uses a batch size of four.
-We use a batch size of 16 for the LiTS dataset and a batch size of 32 for COVIDx8B classification.
-To evaluate a predicted segmentation mask's validity, we use the Sorensen-Dice Similarity Coefficient (Dice).
-An implementation of this metric is available through the SimpleITK Python package \cite{simpleitk1, simpleitk2, simpleitk3}.
-For the segmentation tasks, our loss function is calculated as an $L_2$ relaxation of the Dice score; for a true segmentation $Y_{true}$ and a predicted segmentation $Y_{pred}$, our $L_2$-Dice loss function is taken from \cite{actor2020identification} and is given as For the classification tasks, we use categorical cross-entropy as our loss function, with outputs being of two classes (COVID-19 positive and negative).To evaluate each classification model's validity, we use the receiver operating characteristic area under the curve (AUC) metric.
+For each task (e.g., segmentation and classification), we initialize the first layer in each network with 32 feature maps and use the Adam optimizer \cite{adam}.
+The learning rate is set to 0.0003.
+Training for all segmentation tasks uses a batch size of two and a batch size of 32 for COVIDx8B classification.
+For all segmentation tasks, we use a patch size of 128 $\times$ 128 $\times$ 128 and apply the same random augmentation described in \cite{nnunet}.
+To evaluate a predicted segmentation mask's validity, we use the Sorensen-Dice Similarity Coefficient (Dice), the 95$^{\text{th}}$ percentile Hausdorff distance, and the average surface distance.
+Implementations of these metrics are available through the SimpleITK Python package \cite{simpleitk1, simpleitk2, simpleitk3}.
+For the segmentation tasks, our loss function is calculated as an $L_2$ relaxation of the Dice score; for a true segmentation $Y_{true}$ and a predicted segmentation $Y_{pred}$, our $L_2$-Dice loss function is taken from \cite{actor2020identification} and is given as

+For the nnUNet architecture, we add binary cross entropy to the Dice loss shown above.

+For the classification tasks, we use categorical cross-entropy as our loss function, with outputs being of two classes (COVID-19 positive and negative).
+We use the receiver operating characteristic area under the curve (AUC) metric to evaluate each classification model's validity.
 This metric is available via the scikit-learn Python package.
-Our models are implemented in Python using the Keras toolkit (version 2.5.0) and trained on an NVIDIA Quadro RTX 6000 GPU \cite{keras}.
-All network weights are initialized using the default initializers from Keras, and all other hyperparameters are left at their default values.
+Our models are implemented in Python using TensorFlow (v2.8.0) and trained on an NVIDIA Quadro RTX 8000 GPU \cite{keras}.
+All network weights are initialized using the default initializers from TensorFlow.
+All other hyperparameters are left at their default values.
 The code for each network architecture is available at \url{github.com/aecelaya/pocketnet}.